Spirik/GEM/README.md

 Examples
 -----------
 GEM library comes with several annotated examples that will help you get familiar with it.
-More detailed info on the examples (including schematic and breadboard view where necessary) available in [wiki](https://github.com/Spirik/GEM/wiki).
+More detailed info on the examples (including schematic, breadboard view, simulations and optional custom shield implementation) available in [wiki](https://github.com/Spirik/GEM/wiki).

 License
 -----------